MaxF12/ietf-dorms-cluster/draft-ietf-mboned-cbacc.md

 CBACC generally operates at a CB node, where metrics such as those described in {{cb-node}} are available through system calls, or by communication with various locally deployable system monitoring applications.
 However, the CBACC processing can equivalently occur on a separate device that can monitor statistics gathered at a CB node, as long as the necessary control functions to trigger the CB can be invoked.

-The communication path defined in this document for the CB node to obtain the bitrate advertisement in {{bit-ad}} is the use of DORMS {{I-D.draft-ietf-mboned-dorms-00}}.
+The communication path defined in this document for the CB node to obtain the bitrate advertisement in {{bit-ad}} is the use of DORMS {{I-D.draft-ietf-mboned-dorms}}.
 Other methods MAY be used as well or instead, but are out of scope for this document.

 ### Measurement Function